HackYourFuture/Node.js/week3/MAKEME.md

 ## **SUBMIT YOUR HOMEWORK!**

 After you've finished your todo list it's time to show us what you got!
-Upload all your files to your forked repository (a copy from the teacher's).
+Upload all your files to your forked repository (same as week 1).
 Then make a pull request to it.

 If you need a refresher, take a look at the following [guide](../hand-in-homework-guide.md) to see how it's done.